LiberlandHacker/OSSP-CS/Term-05/satan/README.md

 * How to Win Friends and Influence People by Dale Carnegie
 * A Nation of Sheep by Andrew Napolitano (2007)
 * 1976: The Selfish Gene by Richard Dawkins
+* 1992: "The Third Chimpanzee: The Evolution and Future of the Human Animal" by Jared Diamond

 ## Research Project